-Conversational corpus has the characteristics of high variety of prosody, strong context dependency, small corpus size, etc. So it usually needs rich text features and a high-performance model to build a conversational TTS system.
-Most previous researches are based on HMM-based or DNN-based statistical parametric speech synthesis (SPSS) \cite{koriyama2010conversational}, which utilize complicated conversation-related labels, e.g. speech or dialog acts \cite{syrdal2008dialog} and extended context \cite{koriyama2011use}, to directly provide rich textual information to compensate for its poor modeling capability.
-However, both of expensive labeling cost and insufficient representation of the conversation make it more difficult to build a high-expressive conversational TTS.
-To avoid these problems, in this paper, we propose a new conversation context-aware TTS approach based on state-of-the-art sequence-to-sequence model.
-End-to-end TTS \cite{wang2017tacotron,shen2018natural,li2018close} based on seq2seq paradigm has recently shown great modeling capability that can synthesize natural speech directly from a character or phoneme sequence.
-It makes it possible to abandon complicate labels.
-Besides, we add an auxiliary encoder to help to produce better prosody by extracting more useful semantic and syntactical features from BERT embedding and statistical features on the syntactic structure.
+Conversational corpus has the salient characteristics of high variety of prosody and strong context dependency.
+Moreover, due to the collection and annotation difficulty mentioned above, the corpus usually has a small size.
+We need rich text features and a high-performance model to build a conversational TTS system.
+Most previous researches are based on HMM-based or DNN-based statistical parametric speech synthesis (SPSS) \cite{koriyama2010conversational}, which utilize complicated conversation-related labels, e.g. speech or dialog acts \cite{syrdal2008dialog} and extended context \cite{koriyama2011use}, to directly provide rich textual information to compensate for its limited modeling capability.
+However, expensive labeling cost and insufficient representation of conversation make it more difficult to build a highly expressive conversational TTS.
+To avoid these problems, in this paper, we propose a new conversation context-aware TTS approach based on the state-of-the-art sequence-to-sequence (seq2seq) model.
+End-to-end TTS \cite{wang2017tacotron,shen2018natural,li2018close,DBLP:conf/interspeech/CongY0YW20,DBLP:conf/interspeech/YangYWWX20} based on seq2seq paradigm has recently shown great modeling capability that can synthesize natural speech directly from a character or phoneme sequence.
+This brings possibility to abandon conventional complicate labels.
+Besides, we introduce an auxiliary encoder to help to produce better prosody by extracting more useful latent semantic and syntactic features from BERT embedding and statistical features on the syntactic structure.
 Moreover, different from the conventional conversational TTS, we directly use a conversation context encoder to extract prosody-related information from the chat history, which is represented by a sequence of utterance-level BERT embedding.